 Many security and analytics companies have begun diving deeper into this strain of malware.
 Findings include similar actions to the RYUK Strain, where attackers use Trojan operators to access infected systems.
 What this means specifically is, if Emotet or Qakbot Trojans have been present on network devices, there is a growing concern: this could be potential network backdoors.

 How MegaCortex Uses Your Own Domain Controllers

-Using this shell, attackers take control of your domain controller configuring and distributing a copy of the malware executable and batch-files across your network.
+Using this shell, attackers take control of your domain controller, configuring and distributing a copy of the malware across your network.
 This file then executes 44 different processes, including disabling Windows Services.

 During the encryption of your system, ransomware will append extension file names, including “.aes128ctr.”
 We do not know if these extensions are static or created dynamically by each infection, including a secondary payload.

 Secondary Payload?
 What Gives?

 In an effort to deliver the most accurate information, security researchers have also identified what would appear to many as a Secondary Hit, or Secondary Main Component.
 In plain English, this means its delivery system is multi-staged and uses multiple payloads on a single device.
 We are still unclear at this time if the malware is dropping MegaCortex or if it’s maliciously installed.

 Clare Computer Solutions’ best practice is to have a weapons-grade backup solution, either off-site or in the cloud, as many strands of ransomware target these backups first and foremost.

 In the article “Locking it Down: Remote Desktop Protocol,” we highlighted the need for many businesses to secure RDP Services that are publicly accessed via the internet.
 If your machine MUST run RDP, make sure it’s placed behind a firewall and only made accessible via a VPN tunnel.